AionSystem/AI-CONSTITUTION/README.md

 ## In Response to Common Critiques

-- **"Not production-ready"** — Correct.
-This is a specification and reference implementation.
-Production hardening requires platform-specific integrations (`HarmDetector`, `ConsentOracle`, etc.).
+- **"Not production-ready"** — Correct, and now stated consistently everywhere in this document.
+This is a specification and working reference implementation.
+Production hardening requires platform-specific integrations (`HarmDetector`, `ConsentOracle`, etc.), which the 106 stubs define.
 - **"Zero adoption"** — Correct.
 Stage 0 by design.
-Adoption requires a platform willing to implement the constitutional stack.
+A Stage-1 minimal compliance floor is now defined above so the first pilot platform has an honest, bounded entry path.
 - **"License contradiction"** — Clarified above.
 The spec is frozen; the engine code is forkable under AGPL.
 - **"Regex screening is primitive"** — It is a baseline.
 Replace with your own classifier via the `HarmDetector` protocol.
-- **"~22% of tests don't pass"** — The failing tests are stubs for external platform integrations, not failures in constitutional logic.
-100% of constitutional logic tests pass.
+- **"~22% of tests don't pass"** — Reframed at the source: 320 of 320 constitutional-logic tests pass; 106 integration stubs are deliberate placeholders defining the platform contract.
+Stubs are not counted as validation and never were failures of constitutional logic.
-- **"No enforcement mechanism"** — Cryptographic audit logs + nullification registry.
-Same model as PCI DSS — reputational but effective.
+- **"No enforcement mechanism"** — Cryptographic audit logs + nullification registry, reputational until institutionally adopted — the path every voluntary standard walks.

 ---